mayhemheroes/nickel/rfcs/004-typechecking.md

 Another possible future use-case is [flow-sensitive typing](https://en.wikipedia.org/wiki/Flow-sensitive_typing), as in e.g.
 TypeScript.
-If we are to implement such a feeature in Nickel, taking an argument of type `Dyn` and type-casing(using `builtin.typeof` or `builtin.is_xxx`) would make sense inside statically typed code, naturally producing functions that consume values of type `Dyn`.
+If we are to implement such a feature in Nickel, taking an argument of type `Dyn` and then type-casing (using `builtin.typeof` or `builtin.is_xxx`) would make sense inside statically typed code, naturally producing functions that consume values of type `Dyn`.
 Here is another example from the Nixpkgs list library which could use flow-sensitive typing:

 ```nickel